tbielawa/bitmath/README.rst

 **Don't Forget!** The source for bitmath `is available on GitHub
 <https://github.com/tbielawa/bitmath>`_.

 OH!
-And did we mention it has 150+ unittests? `Check them out for yourself <https://github.com/tbielawa/bitmath/tree/master/tests>`_.
+And did we mention it has 170+ unittests? `Check them out for yourself <https://github.com/tbielawa/bitmath/tree/master/tests>`_.

 Documentation
 =============

-The main documentation has been moved to `http://bitmath.readthedocs.org/en/latest/
+The main documentation lives at `http://bitmath.readthedocs.org/en/latest/
 <http://bitmath.readthedocs.org/en/latest/>`_.